thdwyer/ioztst/README.md

 # ioztst
-There is a new version of the install script that auto detects and performa an update after asking the owner's permission.
+There is a new version of the install script that auto detects and performs an update after asking the owner's permission.
 If there is a previous install it will update the new config file with the user supplied basedir parameter from the existing config file.